SAS-OSM/osm-carto-light/DOCKER.md

 <br/>Don't confuse the `project.env` file with the `.env` file.
 Variables
 defined in the `.env` file pertain only to `docker.compose.yml`, which declares to Docker Compose how to manage the containers.
 Variables defined in the `project.env` file pertain to the processes running *in* the containers.
-Furthermore, there's only `.env` file, whereas there is a `project.env` file for each project.
+Furthermore, there's only one `.env` file, whereas there is a `project.env` file for each project.

 Depending on your machine and the size of the extract, the import can take a while.
 When it is finished, you should have the data necessary to render it with OpenStreetMap Carto.